wwoelmer/BOPRC_R_Course_Lesson_5/README.md

 ------------------------------------------------------------------------

-Now, we have to make sure there are no NA’s in the data frame, and format it as a matrix.
-This is simply because the function which runs the correlation analysis is picky, so we have to make it happy :)
+Now we have to make sure there are no NA’s in the data frame, and format it as a matrix.
+This is simply because the function which runs the correlation analysis, `rcorr`, is picky, so we have to make it happy :)

 ``` r
 okaro_corr <- na.omit(okaro_corr)